A554551N/RPGNotebook/BurningStars/NPCs.md

 *The Society will bring the Men to their knees and reveal the might of the Roden*
 ### Instinct
 *Always subvert the Manfolk*

+## Achamaz Vedzizhev
+*A dwarven skald, interested in learning more about the new constellations.
+An associate of Morwen's*

+### Belief
+* *I know that the Master's secret archive contains maps of the stars, and more besides.
+I will convince Morwen to help me liberate this knowledge.*
+### Instinct
+* *Always act as though I'm the wisest in the room.*